 now our hands are holding reins.

-Our songs reminded us of all that we had thought about through the service and the children did us proud with their accompaniment on their hand-made bells.
+Our songs reminded us of all that we had thought about through the service and the children did us proud with their accompaniment on their hand-made bells. trace stars, then share with a neighbour.

 I feel the onset of our Christmas celebrations, now, on this 3rd Sunday in Advent but, of course, the truth is, every day is Christmas day: God sent Jesus to stay with us though every day of our lives – this morning’s service reminded me of that happy fact!
 Nadolig Llawen i bawb.